tombrereton/threematch/README.md

 For windows, you should be able to double click on threematch.py to run it.

 ---

-This game is in development and is being built for a masters project at the University of Birmingham.

 Depending on if you have a HiDPi screen or not, you can change the `HD_SCALE` variable in `threematch.py` under the GLOBAL CONSTANSTS section.
 Recommended values are between and including 1 and 2.